-New Year’s day is right around the corner and we are kicking off 2020 with the brunch of your dreams!
+New Year's day is right around the corner and we are kicking it off with the brunch of your dreams!
 After a long night of celebrating, sleep in and enjoy a late afternoon brunch with the people you love!

 Whenever we celebrate New Year's, we always think about ringing in New Year's at midnight.
 Well, for those of us who fall asleep at 9:00 pm every night, we need a different way to kick off the new year!
 I've got the perfect New Year's Day brunch menu to feed all your friends and family!
 I've even got some tips to keep you sane & organized as we wrap up the holiday season.

 Here's what we've got on today's menu.
 We're keeping it nice & simple.
 If you're feeding a large group of people, I've got some additional add-on dishes and serving size recommendations below.

 Be sure to ask about any allergies your guests might have!
 All of the dishes included can be made gluten free.

 Depending on how many people you are hosting for brunch, you might want some additional dishes to bulk up the meal.
 When you're trying to determine portion sizes, here's what I'd recommend.
 If you're serving kids, cut each portion in half.

 Some extra dishes that would go along nicely with this brunch: